Complete Guide: Installing Manjaro with Secure Boot Enabled

 systemctl enable NetworkManager systemd-timesyncd

-Now we create a locale configuration – this configuration defines system messages and how time, date and other units are displayed.
+Now, we create a locale configuration that defines system messages and how time, date, and other units are displayed.

 nano /etc/locale.gen

-Uncomment the locales you want to use – e.g. using English for messages and German for date and time uncomment both.
+Uncomment the locales you want to use – e.g., English for messages and German for date and time uncomment.
 In this example – again for Denmark.

 en_DK.UTF-8 UTF-8

-To actually use preferences the necessary files needs generated – this is done using the locale-gen command
+To actually use preferences, the necessary files need to be generated – this is done using the locale-gen command

 locale-gen

-The locale.conf file contains a reference to the locale files just created.
+The locale.conf file references the locale files just created.
 Please see the Arch Wiki page on locales for additional entries you can add.

 echo LANG=en_DK.UTF-8 > /etc/locale.conf

-And finally set the root password – do not skip as you will not be able to login into the rebooted system.
+And finally, set the root password – do not skip as you cannot log into the rebooted system.

 passwd